SarthakMakhija/tech-lessons-posts/content/en/blog/designing_lfu_cache/index.md

 There is still one more case to consider.
 What if there is a key with high access frequency, and it has not been seen for a while.
 Will it never get evicted?

-This point is around the recency of key access.The [TinyLFU](https://github.com/SarthakMakhija/cached/blob/main/src/cache/lfu/tiny_lfu.rs) abstraction ensures the recency of key access by a `reset` method.
+This point is around the recency of key access.The [TinyLFU](https://github.com/SarthakMakhija/cached/blob/main/src/cache/lfu/tiny_lfu.rs) abstraction ensures the recency of key access by the `reset` method.
 We have used `count-min sketch` to maintain the access frequency of each key and everytime a key is accessed, the frequency counter is incremented.
 After N key increments, the counters get halved.
 So, a key that has not been seen for a while would also have its counter reset to half of the original value; thereby providing a chance to the new incoming keys to get in. *[TinyLFU paper section: Freshness Mechanism](https://dgraph.io/blog/refs/TinyLFU%20-%20A%20Highly%20Efficient%20Cache%20Admission%20Policy.pdf)